-Mouth breathing or “huffing and puffing” triggers upper chest receptors, where the majority of fight or flight receptors predominate.
-They are great for running away from a bear, but very stressful and degenerative over time.
-(1) Being chased by a bear gets old!
+Mouth breathing, on the other hand, which triggers upper chest nerve receptors and a fight-or-flight response, is great for running away from a bear, but very stressful and degenerative over time.
+Being chased by a bear gets old!

 Exercise Strategy #2: Fox Running

-- The foot-plant is first touched on the outside of the ball of the foot makes contact with the ground first.
+- The outside of the ball of the foot makes contact with the ground first.

-- Then, weight is delivered across the ball up to the big toe.
+- Then, weight is delivered across the ball of the foot up to the big toe.

-- Then, the heel and the rest of the body weight is placed with a mid-foot strike.
+- Then, the rest of the body weight is placed with a heel and mid-foot strike.

 Run as fast as you can on soft grass and watch how your feet naturally strike the ground.
-Fox Running is how humans are bio-mechanically designed to run.
+Then try Fox Running, which is how humans are bio-mechanically designed to run.

 Exercise Strategy #3: Chasing the Rabbit

-Each morning, do 4 one-minute sets of jumping jacks as fast as you comfortably can with one minute of rest between each set.
-See how you feel after just a few days of this simple 8-minute workout.
+Each morning, do four one-minute sets of jumping jacks as fast as you comfortably can with one minute of rest between each set.
+See how you feel after just a few days of this simple eight-minute workout.

-Did you know that Ashwagandha – Ayurveda’s prized adaptogen—is also a rejuvenate for the muscles?
-Historically, it has specifically been used to support athletic performance, endurance and exercise recovery, with much success.
+Did you know that ashwagandha—Ayurveda’s prized adaptogen—is rejuvenative for muscles?
+Historically, it has been used successfully to support athletic performance, endurance, and exercise recovery.